 However, much of the other activity that takes place on the dark web is highly illegal.
 It’s estimated that 60% of the information on the dark web could harm individuals or organizations.
 Credit card numbers, bank account info, PayPal logins and much more can be bought and sold on the dark web.
 Criminals steal and sell information that could compromise an organization or business.
 Crime on the dark web continues to grow and has become a highly organized and extremely profitable enterprise.

-Criminals use Dark web markets to sell drugs or guns and other illegal contraband.
-Roughly 2-5% of the global GDP (gross domestic product) is laundered on the dark web annually.
-Criminals can set up an operation in anonymity and then disappear quickly, often leaving their paying clients out in the cold.
+Criminals use dark web markets to sell drugs, guns and other illegal contraband.
+Roughly 2-5% of the global gross domestic product (GDP) is laundered on the dark web annually.
+Criminals can set up an operation anonymously and disappear quickly, often leaving their paying clients out in the cold.
 There is little accountability for the activities that happen there.

 Because it’s nearly impossible to track activity on the dark web, law enforcement agencies are limited in their ability to shut it down.
 The dark web isn’t limited to rogue hackers either.
 Organized crime organizations use it to extort billions of dollars.
 Unfortunately, bitcoin has only made it easier to conduct untraceable transactions.

 How to Protect Your Business